Forgotten your password?

 Get a badge for exploring all the steps to apply for Canadian citizenship!

 Not everyone is interviewed.
-You may be asked for an interview so CIC can review your application and documents with you.
+You may be asked for an interview so IRCC can review your application and documents with you.
 You may also be evaluated on your knowledge of English, and/or French, and Canada.

 You may be asked to provide fingerprints and/or court documents when you apply for citizenship.
 This is to make sure that you are not prohibited under the Citizenship Act.